Rohit Khosla: Early life

 In those days, it was considered a bold step to enter fashion, especially when one had such a high-profile qualification.
-Rohit Khosla was the first Indian fashion designer to launch a haute couture label.
+Khosla was the first Indian fashion designer to launch an haute couture label.
 His family was extremely supportive of his fashion career.
 In his short life, Khosla spearheaded major contributions to the Indian fashion industry.

 Career

 In 1987, he co-founded Ensemble, India's popular designer label store in New Delhi, with Tarun and Sal Tahiliani, which started with five labels: Tarun Tahiliani, Rohit Khosla, Neil Bieff, Amaya, Abu Jani and Sandeep Khosla.